Wendy-Omondi/alx-system_engineering-devops/README.md

+## **ALX-Holberton Software Engineering Program**.
-This repository contains foundational work completed as part of the **ALX-Holberton Software Engineering Program**.
+This repository contains foundational work completed as part of the
 It covers core topics in system engineering and DevOps with a focus on practical Bash scripting, file permissions, networking, and process management in a Linux environment.
 #### **Bash | Scripting | Networking | Web Stack | Security | On Call | Web Stack Debugging**